 I start off each lunch packing season with a BANG!
-I am creative, my kids have beautiful, delicious lunches…then I hit a wall!
+At the start, I am creative, my kids have beautiful, delicious lunches…then I hit a wall!
 I lose my lunch packing mojo!

 However, this year I am still going strong and we are nearly into week four!

 My kids like simple flavors.
 They are not fancy eaters.
 My kids like ingredients that are colorful and different in shape.

 Insert this Kid Friendly Pasta Salad.
 It is full of colors!
 It is full of fun shapes!
 We nailed it with this simple, yet tasty lunch!

 This is a cold pasta salad that kids will eat.
 At least my kids will.
 My kids loved this pasta salad recipe.
 I include their favorite vegetables and a tasty Italian salad dressing that I already know they like.